EFCC keeps ex-AFG Adoke in illegal custody ahead of arraignment...

 Mr Adoke was detained in Dubai, UAE, and later travelled to Nigeria on December 19 when he was arrested by Interpol at the Abuja airport and handed over to the EFCC.
 It was his first entrance into the country since he went on exile a few months after leaving office in 2015.

-The former AGF has been a subject of an international investigation into the Malabu Oil scandal that saw him and other government officials and private actors share over $1 billion in questionable sale of Nigeria’s OPL 245 oil field.
+The former AGF has been a subject of an international investigation into the Malabu Oil scandal regarding the controversial sale of Nigeria’s OPL 245 oil field.

-Mr Adoke was the attorney-general when Nigeria acted as a ‘middle-man’ to broker the 2010 transaction between Shell and Agip-Eni and Dan Etete, a former Nigerian petroleum minister who had been previously convicted for money laundering in France.
+Mr Adoke was the attorney-general when Nigeria brokered the 2010 transaction between Shell and Agip-Eni and Dan Etete, a former Nigerian petroleum minister who had been previously convicted for money laundering in France.

-He, Shell, Agip-Eni and dozens of other suspects identified in the alleged fraud strongly denied wrongdoing.
+He, Shell, Agip-Eni and dozens of other suspects identified in the charges denied wrongdoing.
 The trial of some Shell and Agip-Eni officials who allegedly took part in the suspicious payments, commenced in Italy last year.

+Mr Adoke vacated office as attorney-general in May 2015, following the defeat of President Goodluck Jonathan.

 In November 2019, he was arrested in Dubai on allegations bordering on the Malabu scandal, spending more than a month in what his lawyer said was an illegal detention.